-If you've been going through the chapters and completed the app in Chapter 1 (HelloPurr), you've already used the AccelerometerSensor.
-In that app, you used the Accelerometer.Shaking event to make the kitty meow when the phone was shaken, as shown in Figure 23-13.
+If you've completed the Hello Purr app in Chapter 1, you've already used the AccelerometerSensor.
+In that app, you used the Accelerometer.
+Shaking event to make the kitty meow when the phone was shaken, as shown in Figure 23-13.